-Thursday, June 8th and Thursday, July 13th from 9:30AM – 12:30PM at JFS Housing, Inc. The address for everyone to gather at is 4375 W. Bradley Rd.
+Thursday, July 13th from 9:30AM – 12:30PM at JFS Housing, Inc. The address for everyone to gather at is 4375 W. Bradley Rd.
 (Bradley Crossing) The pantries will serve the residents of both Deerwood Crossing and Bradley & Weinberg Residents as well as the participants at the Brown Deer Senior Nutrition Site.
 At the last pantry in March, 118 households and 176 people were served.

 Update From The Salinsky Garden